The Gorilla Trekking Experience – A Preview of what is to come

 Why do Travelers come from around the world to track a Mountain Gorilla Family in Uganda?
 As their name suggests, Mountain Gorillas live in the mountainous Forests of Uganda at an elevation of 8,000 to 13,000 feet above sea level.

-They have much thicker fur than the more common Eastern Gorillas to keep warm in a habitat where temperatures can drop below freezing, as up in the Virunga Volcanoes.
+They have much thicker fur than the more common Eastern Gorillas to keep warm in a habitat where temperatures can drop below freezing, as in the Virunga Volcanoes.

 Uganda is home to over half of the remaining gentle giants of the Forest.
-You trek a gorilla family in either the ancient Bwindi Impenetrable Forest or on the sleeping Virunga Volcano slopes in Mgahinga Gorilla Park.
+You trek a gorilla family in the ancient Bwindi Impenetrable Forest or on the sleeping Virunga Volcano slopes in Mgahinga Gorilla Park.
 Uganda is the only country with two distinctly different habitats for trekking.
 Mgahinga Gorilla Park offers trekking in more open spaces, while Bwindi Impenetrable Forest is one with ridges, valleys, and thick vegetation.

 For some, the encounter is an almost spiritual experience beyond expectations that mere words cannot describe.